Move Schedules: Fast persistence computations in coarse dynamic settings: Applications and Experiments

+In follow-up work, Carlsson et al.~\cite{carlsson2008local} found---using persistent homology---that the distribution of high-contrast $3 \times 3$ patches is actually well-approximated by a Klein bottle $\mathcal{M}$---around 60\% of the high-contrast patches from the still image data set lie within a small neighborhood around $\mathcal{M}$ accounting for only 21\% of the 7-sphere's volume.
+Along a similar vein, Perea~\cite{perea2014klein} established a dictionary learning framework for efficiently estimating the distribution of patches from texture images, prompting applications for persistent homology in sparse coding contexts.

-If one was not aware of the analysis done by~\cite{lee2003nonlinear, hateren_schaaf_1998, carlsson2008local, perea2014klein}, it is not immediately clear a priori that the Klein bottle model is indeed a good candidate for capturing non-linearity of image patches.
-Nonetheless, as we have mentioned, among the first uses of persistent homology was the so-called ``homology inference problem''~\cite{perea2018brief}; given a suitable treatment of strong outliers using by e.g. filtering both on the geometry and the density of the image patches, the homology of the Klein bottle should become apparent through a persistence computation.
+If one was not aware of the analysis done by~\cite{lee2003nonlinear, hateren_schaaf_1998, carlsson2008local, perea2014klein}, it is not immediately clear a priori that the Klein bottle model is a good candidate for capturing the non-linearity of image patches.
+Indeed, armed with a refined topological intuition, Carlsson still needed to perform extensive sampling, preprocessing, and model fitting techniques in order to reveal the underlying the topological space with persistent homology~\cite{carlsson2008local}.
+One reason such preprocessing is needed is due to persistent homology's aforementioned instability with respect to strong outliers.
+In the ideal setting, a multi-parameter approach that accounts for the local density of points should require far less experimentation.